panzerdp/dmitripavlutin.com/content/posts/069-best-practices-modules/index.md

 }
 ```

-The 3 functions that the module contain `getRandomInRange()`, `pluralize()` and `cookieExists()` perform different tasks: generate a random number, format a string and check the existence of a cookie.
-That's the sign of a low cohesion module.
+`getRandomInRange()`, `pluralize()` and `cookieExists()` perform different tasks: generate a random number, format a string and check the existence of a cookie.
+Deleting any of these functions doesn't affect the functionality of the remaining ones: that's the sign of low cohesion.

-Because the low cohesion module focuses on multiple tasks that are not related, it's difficult to reason about such a module.
+Because the low cohesion module focuses on multiple mostly unrelated tasks, it's difficult to reason about such a module.

-Plus, the low cohesion module forces its consumer to depend on modules that it doesn't always need, i.e. it creates unneeded transitive dependencies.
+Plus, the low cohesion module forces the consumer to depend on modules that it doesn't always need, i.e. unneeded transitive dependencies.

 For example, the component `ShoppingCartCount` imports `pluralize()` function from `utils` module: